hyvor/dev/README.md

 #### 3.1: Start the services

-These are the common services used by all components.
+These are the shared development services used by all components.
 To run all services, run:

 ```shell
 docker compose up -d